jchip/mcpu/packages/mcpu-cli/README.md

 > **MCP Unified - Unlimit MCP servers with zero upfront tokens, and 80% token reduction**

-MCPU unifies all your MCP servers for progressive discovery and disclosure, and compresses schemas into compact form to save tokens.
+MCPU manages all your mcp servers for multiple AI Assistants for progressive discovery and disclosure and reduce token usage by up to 84%.
 It can be used in two ways:

 1. **As an MCP Server** (`mcpu-mcp`) - For clients with native MCP support (Claude Desktop, Cursor, etc.)
 2. **Via CLI** (`mcpu-daemon` + `mcpu-remote`) - For AI agents with bash tool access (Claude Code, etc.)